 He had nightmares when he was wide awake.
 Nervous and garrulous, he couldn’t resist running over the accomplishments in his past – prestigious places he had taught, famous scientists and intellectuals he had known, mathematical breakthroughs that had brought him early acclaim.

 The words came fast and urgently as William Pierce struggled to sound confident about what he was saying.
-But at times he let out a small laugh that betrayed underlying fear, mostly that he might come across as crazy.
+But at times he let out a small laugh that betrayed his underlying fears, mostly that he might come across as crazy.

 He was 57 when we first met.
 Once a gifted mathematician, a university professor with a Harvard Ph.D., and valedictorian of the 1943 University of Vermont graduating class, Pierce no longer looked very collegiate or professorial.
 Five foot three, out of shape and overweight, he shambled into the editorial office in a frayed, rumbled suit and had clearly been drinking.